Friday, May 28, 2010

 POST NOTE

 But hey--- finally--- we don't have the resources or organizational level that the Columbus State program does, but we can say that in April at Milo we will be talking about these hard issues.
 No extended nostalgia trips here!!
 Definitely no lack of interest or coverage given to more recent developments within the jazz continuum!!
 We are just a small group of people but we have no illusions about how irrelevant jazz is to most people and to younger people especially--- and I know all of us would like to change this picture.
-Hopefully we will have some dialogues this month that
+Hopefully we will have some dialogues this month that give us a better idea of what needs to be done.

 Peace out-